Leongatha local Camilla was due for her two-yearly breast screen when the mobile screening van Nina drove into the South Gippsland town in August.

 The mobile screening service tours the state to ensure women in remote and regional areas can get their breast screens.
 Our two vans have kept up these regular visits during the pandemic, with COVID-19 safety measures in place.

 Camilla booked as soon as she received her reminder email; she'd already screened a few times and knew what to expect.
-Parked outside Gippsland Southern House Service, the van offered free breast screens to women aged 50 to 74.
+Parked outside Gippsland Southern Health Service, the van offered free breast screens to women aged 50 to 74.

 "Arriving at the foot of the van stairs, I checked in with the contact tracing app conveniently placed on a table outside the entrance," Camilla said.
 "I was instantly greeted by smiling, welcoming eyes glowing from above a face mask.
 This friendly soul introduced herself as Trish, the receptionist, and immediately made me feel at ease.